 Step 16.
-Create the free GMB website that is available with each listing.
-Write a 300-500 word unique business description specifically for this GMB website.
+Create the free GBP website that is available with each listing.
+Write a 300-500 word unique business description specifically for this GBP website.

 Step 17.
-Post at least weekly to GMB listing because it helps boost your GMB listing in search.
+Post at least weekly to GBP listing because it helps boost your GBP listing in search.
 Your last post and its featured photo will also show in your GBP profile in Google Maps for 7 days.
 Post reviews, job photos, special offers, run contests, and provide value.
 Post daily if you are in a very competitive market.

 Google Reviews Are Important!